bradcarnage/FlowChat/README.md

 FlowChat requires use of the [Fabric API](https://github.com/FabricMC/fabric#using-fabric-api-to-play-with-mods).
 Install it to your mods folder.

-[Mod Menu](https://github.com/TerraformersMC/ModMenu) is a must to access the config screen.
-Install it to your mods folder.

 ### Where's My Regex?

 Usually under `.minecraft/config/flowchat.json`